netgroup/ABEbox/client/README.md

 # ABEBox Client
 The ABEBox Client is the component that needs to be installed on user devices.
-It takes care of all the operations related to the protection of data contents.
+It takes care of all the operations related to the protection of data content.
 It uses the *FUSE* library by making transparent to the user all the underling processes and leaving him/her only the operations related to the access policies to apply to data that needs to be protected.
 Policies are the same ones defined in ABE, so they are monotonic boolean expressions consisting of *AND*, *OR* and